-- longitudinal connectivity at varying scales along river channels - some opportunity for small scale breeding and recruitment events - moderation of water quality by preventing thermal stratification in river reaches, flushing algal blooms and reducing conductivity.189
+- longitudinal connectivity at varying scales along river channels - some opportunity for small scale breeding and recruitment events - moderation of water quality by preventing thermal stratification in river reaches, flushing algal blooms and reducing conductivity.

 As highlighted in Table 9, maintenance flows include low flows (baseflows and very low flows), small freshes and large freshes.
 Small, relatively frequent flow pulses are vital to refresh water quality in pools and isolated reaches, while less-frequent moderate flow pulses are important in maintaining water quality by reconnecting river reaches.
-190 Small fresh pulses are needed to prevent stratification, suppress algal blooms in weir pools and avoid anoxia which is a main cause of fish kills.
-191 Weirpool stratification is estimated to occur below baseflow, after 12 days below the small fresh pulse flow threshold.
-192
+Small fresh pulses are needed to prevent stratification, suppress algal blooms in weir pools and avoid anoxia which is a main cause of fish deaths.
+Weirpool stratification is estimated to occur below baseflow, after 12 days below the small fresh pulse flow threshold.

 Within the broader category of maintenance flows, very low and cease to flow periods are a normal component of the Barwon-Darling flow regime.
+Likewise, due to the intermittency of the Barwon-Darling, a constant baseflow is not consistent with the natural flow regime.
 However, as periods of cease to flow or very low flows increase, conditions decline as water quality decreases and aquatic biota are forced into contracting refugia.
 There are 1,116 refuge pools below Walgett in the Plan area.
 For most of the Barwon-Darling, these waterholes naturally persist for over 1,000 days - significantly longer than cease to flow periods experienced in the river.
 However, an exception is the reach roughly between Louth and Tilpa, which has run dry twice after cease to flow periods at Tilpa of 176 and 182 days.
-In times of water shortage, regular maintenance flows are critical to refresh water quality and periodically reconnect these waterholes.
-In the
+In times of water shortage, regular maintenance flows are critical to refresh water quality and